Durupınar site: Discovery and exploration

-Fasold asserted in his 1988 book that locals call one of the peaks near to the Durupınar site al Cudi (Turkish Cudi Dagi, Kurdish Çîyaye Cûdî) and linked this to the Mount Judi named in the Quran as the final resting place of Noah's Ark.
+Fasold asserted in his 1988 book that locals call one of the peaks near to the Durupınar site al Cudi (Turkish Cudi Dağı, Kurdish Çîyaye Cûdî) and linked this to the Mount Judi named in the Quran as the final resting place of Noah's Ark.
 The assertion is controversial and not well supported by local toponymy.
 After a few expeditions to the Durupınar site that included drilling and excavation in the 1990s, Fasold began to have doubts that the Durupınar formation was Noah's ark.
 He visited the site in September 1994 with Australian geologist Ian Plimer and concluded that the formation was not a boat.
 He surmised that ancient peoples had erroneously believed the site was the ark.
 In 1996, Fasold co-wrote a paper with geologist Lorence Collins titled "Bogus 'Noah's Ark' from Turkey Exposed as a Common Geologic Structure", which concluded that the boat-shaped formation was a natural stone formation that merely resembled a boat.
 The same paper pointed out that the "anchors" were local volcanic stone.
 The abstract reads:

 A natural rock formation near Dogubayazit, Turkey, has been misidentified as Noah's Ark.
 Microscopic studies of a supposed iron bracket show that it is derived from weathered volcanic minerals.
 Supposed metal-braced walls are natural concentrations of limonite and magnetite in steeply inclined sedimentary layers in the limbs of a doubly plunging syncline.
 Supposed fossilized gopherwood bark is crinkled metamorphosed peridotite.
 Fossiliferous limestone, interpreted as cross cutting the syncline, preclude the formation from being Noah's Ark because these supposed "Flood" deposits are younger than the "Ark."
 Anchor stones at Kazan (Arzap) are derived from local andesite and not from Mesopotamia.

 In April 1997, in sworn testimony at an Australian court case, Fasold repeated his doubts and noted that he regarded the claim that Noah's ark had been found as "absolute BS".

 Others, such as fellow ark researcher David Allen Deal, reported that before his death, Fasold returned to a belief that the Durupınar site might be the location of the ark.
 His close Australian friend and biographer June Dawes wrote:

 He [Fasold] kept repeating that no matter what the experts said, there was too much going for the Durupınar site for it to be dismissed.
 He remained convinced it was the fossilized remains of Noah's Ark.

 In 2011, the Grand National Assembly of Turkey granted jurisdiction over Noah's ark works specifically to a five-professor Cultural Center Board of Directors from Ağrı İbrahim Çeçen University, as having precedence at the Durupınar site, overriding the Ministry of Culture and Tourism’s Immovable Cultural and Natural Assets High Council.